KWDB/docs/en/db-administration/import-export-data/export-data.md

 ### Privileges

-: the user must be a member of the `admin` role.
+The user must be a member of the `admin` role.
 By default, the `root` user belongs to the `admin` role.

 ### Syntax